-Among the visitors were Queen Victoria of England, Emperor Wilhelm II and Chancellor Bismarck.
-Famous artists like Heinrich Heine, Karl Simrock, the Brothers Jacob and Wilhelm Grimm and Friedrich Nietzsche visited the Bahnhof Rolandseck.
-Johannes Brahms and Clara Schumann gave concerts here.
-George Bernard Shaw set the scene of one of his plays in the station and Guillaume Apollinaire composed many of the poems that he wrote in Germany at Rolandseck.
+Among the visitors were Queen Victoria of England and Emperor Wilhelm II. as well as famous artists like Karl Simrock, the Brothers Jacob and Wilhelm Grimm and philosopher Friedrich Nietzsche.
+Johannes Brahms gave concerts at the Bahnhof Rolandseck, George Bernard Shaw set the scene of one of his plays in the station and Guillaume Apollinaire composed many of the poems that he wrote in Germany at Rolandseck.

 In 1930 there were 39 hotels in Rolandseck.
 After 1945 Rolandseck lost its importance as a location and excursion destination.
 But why did that happen?